nfischer/framily-tree/README.md

  1. Easy to maintain/update
  2. Easy to share
  3. Interactive
- 4. Free to upkeep (fraternities are poor)
+ 4. Free to upkeep (fraternities are poor :cry:)

 To make it both interactive and shareable, it really needs to be a website.
 To keep it free, hosting on Github Pages seemed like a good option.
 As I was